Open Charge Point Protocol: Objectives

 The main objective of OCPP is to provide a standard communication interface used by all charging stations to avoid vendor lock-in.
 This enhances interoperability and flexibility, enabling charging station owners to switch networks or hardware providers without being locked into proprietary systems.

 OCPP facilitates the creation of large, diverse charging networks using a uniform protocol.
 It also defines end-to-end security architecture and provides implementation guidelines to protect against cyber threats such as server hijacking, eavesdropping, and device impersonation.

 Certification

 The OCA operates a certification program to ensure compliance with the OCPP specification.
 Certification is available for OCPP 1.6 (since 2019) and OCPP 2.0.1 (since 2023).
 Certification labs appointed by OCA conduct the testing.

 Adoption

 United States

 In the U.S., OCPP adoption has increased since the Federal Highway Administration required its use (or an equivalent protocol) under the National Electric Vehicle Infrastructure (NEVI) Program.
-The states New York and California require OCPP compliance for charging infrastructure funding.
+The states of New York and California require OCPP compliance for charging infrastructure funding.

 The United States Department of Energy has supported interoperability efforts since 2013 through the EV-Smart Grid Interoperability Center at Argonne National Laboratory.